emmabastas/elm-port-schema/README.md

 Elm is great!
 But not everything can be done in pure elm.
 Sometimes we need to pass over into js-land and to do that we have ports.
-If our elm app happends to be very port-heavy for whatever reason, we might find ourselved spending increasing amounts of time writing json decoders/encoders, syncing that with the js-side and debugging whenever a typo or something small like that slipps through.
-Elm and typescript helps us write code with fewer errors, lets bring them to the interface between elm and js!
+If our Elm app happens to be very port-heavy for whatever reason, we might find ourselved spending increasing amounts of time writing json decoders/encoders, syncing that with the js-side and debugging whenever a typo or something small like that slipps through.
+Elm and typescript helps us write code with fewer errors, lets bring them to the interface between Elm and js!